 But then Fauci appears before the committee and said, gee, I don't know anything about this.

-Now that strikes me as a lie on top of a Senate lie.
+Now, that strikes me as a lie on top of a Senate lie.

-And both are crimes called perjury, 18 USC 1621.
+And both are crimes called perjury, 18 U.S.C.
+1621.

 At the very least, Fauci's statements appear deceptive by design.

-So they constitute a different but comparable crime known as making a false or misleading statement to Congress, 18 USC 1001.
+So they constitute a different but comparable crime known as making a false or misleading statement to Congress, 18 U.S.C.
+1001.

-I mean, he just see this USC, uh 18 USC 1621, 18 USC 1001, which by the way just means you're a genius, but go ahead.
+Which, by the way, just means you're a genius, but go ahead.

-It's it's impressive.
+It's impressive.

-But look, you know, Fauci, here he is, it it appears to me, I'm absolutely convinced he deceived, misled, misdirected two legitimate congressional inquiries into a deadly contagion that infected a hundred and eighty million people worldwide, caused close to four million deaths.
+It appears to me, I'm absolutely convinced he deceived, misled, misdirected two legitimate congressional inquiries into a deadly contagion that infected 180 million people worldwide, caused close to 4 million deaths.

-Uh and and the fact is that Fauci had a motive to conceal the information he had, to lie to these congressional committees.
+And the fact is that Fauci had a motive to conceal the information he had, to lie to these congressional committees.

-He was trying to uh conceal incriminating evidence of his own possible involvement in the spread of this virus that ravaged the world.
+He was trying to conceal incriminating evidence of his own possible involvement in the spread of this virus that ravaged the world.

 He didn't want to be implicated.

-Um we don't know whether it was a virus hatched in a lab that caused this pandemic, but it is gaining currency.
+You know, we don't know whether it was a virus hatched in a lab that caused this pandemic, but it is gaining currency.

 Why?